Excerpted from Migraine Brains

 through differential diagnosis.
 However, because of its intimate relationship

-with the brain stem and several nerves including the vagus nerve, the SCM
+with the brain stem and cranial nerves (accessory nerve, CN XI and the vagus nerve, CN X), the SCM

 can produce many neurological disturbances all on its own.
 One is a